Sumner High School Library

 *cooperatively developing strategies to meet and extend the resource and inquiry needs of our school communities;

 *teaching information literacy, responsible use, and 21st century critical thinking skills;

 *encouraging students to be independent thinkers, readers, creators, and imaginative problem solvers; and

 *ensuring that students and staff are effective users and producers of ideas and information.

-Students should get a free Pierce County Library card to access library resources throughout our Pierce County community, including books, Overdrive content, and subscription databases.
+Students should get a free Pierce County Library System card to access library resources throughout our Pierce County community, including books, Overdrive content, and subscription databases.
 Reciprocal library cards can be arranged with neighboring library systems, including King County Libraries, Tacoma Public Libraries, and Puyallup Public Libraries, which will give users access to more digital and print content.